kyleniemeyer/kyleniemeyer.com/index.markdown

 Science <br/> Writing
 ===============

-Since June 2011, I also work in my spare time (ha!) as a [science contributor][kylears] at [Ars Technica][ars], where I've reported on scientific articles covering a range of topics (e.g., energy, climate, technology) to a technically but not necessarily scientifically literate audience, with audiences of in the tens of thousands each month.
+Since June 2011 (but not as much recently), I also work in my spare time (ha!) as a [science contributor][kylears] at [Ars Technica][ars], where I've reported on scientific articles covering a range of topics (e.g., energy, climate, technology) to a technically but not necessarily scientifically literate audience, with audiences of in the tens of thousands each month.

 Here are some of my favorite and popular pieces: